glyh/on_pal/implementation/build_system.md

 - Reuse some parts from Zig because they have a good build system integrated.
-- Using pal program as a library from Zig is non-goal, because it doesn't make sense.
+- Using Yula program as a library from Zig is non-goal, because it doesn't make sense.